 These loans are offered to both homebuyers and current homeowners.
-For example, if someone owns a home in SoCal that has fallen into neglect, the 203K loan would allow the owner the opportunity to repair the damages.
+For example, if someone owns a home in Downey that has fallen into neglect, the 203K loan would allow the owner the opportunity to repair the damages.

 How Does One Qualify for a 203K?

 Because this program is designed to incentivize buyers into taking risks, 203K loans are easier to obtain as the eligibility requirements are less limiting than compared to other loan types.
 Here’s how it goes:

 - The loan applicant must provide proof of income, proof of assets, and a credit report.